Digital Production, Design and Development - T Level

 Teaching and Learning Methods

-Teaching and learning differs for each module, with practical units incorporating a summative assignment that results in product creation.
+Teaching and learning differs for each element, with practical topics incorporating a summative assignment that results in product creation.

 Students are initially supported by demonstrations and walkthroughs and later by a workshop/individual focus intended to foster creativity.

 Modules are delivered by subject specialists with industry experience.

 Facilities and resources are regularly updated to improve your experience in college and online to match the needs of the course.

 Industry Placement and Field Trips

 Other Costs and Equipment Needed